Strong lensing signatures of self-interacting dark matter in low-mass halos: Discussion and conclusions

 As a standalone method, substructure lensing provides new avenues to test the predictions of SIDM.
 In contrast to existing approaches, a strong lensing analysis with flux ratios probes halo mass profiles over a redshifts $z = 0 - 3$, and therefore encodes the temporal evolution of SIDM density profiles over several Gyr of time.
 As a purely gravitational phenomenon, lensing does not rely on baryons to infer the halo mass profile, enabling inferences of halo density profiles below $10^8 \msun$, where halos contain little stars or gas.
 The unique capabilities of lensing as a probe of SIDM compliment existing methods of testing the predictions of SIDM in the local volume, motivating a joint analysis \citep[e.g.][]{Nadler++21} with methods that analyze dwarf galaxies or stellar streams \citep[e.g.][]{Nadler++21b,Banik++21}.

 The dependence of our forecasts on the amplitude of the subhalo mass function demonstrates that constraints on the cross section vary proportionally with the number of core collapsed subhalos.
 This trend supports the interpretation that the population of core collapse subhalos dominates the lensing signal, and inferences on SIDM models from lensing therefore depend primarily on the accuracy of the model used to implement core collapse.
 Three particular aspects of the core collapse model we implement warrant further study.
 First, follow up investigation should verify the accuracy of Equation \ref{eqn:collapsetimescale} for the characteristic timescale $t_0$ of the structural evolution of SIDM halos, specifically in the context of predicting the onset of core collapse as a function of halo mass and the cross section amplitude.
 Second, targeted simulations should examine the dependence of the distribution of collapse times around $t_0$ on the structural and orbital properties of subhalos embedded in the tidal field of a massive elliptical galaxy.
 Third, simulations of structure formation should test the accuracy of Equation \ref{eqn:collapseprofile} as a model for the final density profile of core collapsed halos.
 Assuming the functional form for the profile in Equation \ref{eqn:collapseprofile}, the relevant physical quantities include the logarithmic profile slope, the core radius, and the radius at which the core collapsed halo encloses the same mass that the NFW profile would have had in CDM.
+Both the core collapsed halo density profile and the timescale for core collapse determine the constraining power of lensing over SIDM models, such that these aspects of the model are somewhat degenerate in terms of our forecasts.
+In Appendix \ref{sec:appA}, we illustrate how different modeling choices for the collapsed density profile affect the lensing efficiency per halo, quantified in terms of the magnification cross section.
+We expect to achieve similar constraints for a population of fewer core collapsed halos if they become more efficient lenses.
+If we fix the collapsed halo density profile, we can gauge the dependence of our forecasts on the core collapse timescale by assuming the constraints vary more or less proportionally with the number of collapsed halos, although we stress that this likely oversimplifies the problem.
+For example, if we had assumed a longer timescale for core collapse of $50 t_0$ rather than $10 t_0$, five times fewer, or only $\sim 5\%$, of a subhalos in the mass range $10^6 - 10^{10} \msun$ would experience core collapse, and the population of cored halos would likely have lensing properties very similar to CDM, as suggested by Figure \ref{fig:magnification}.
+Qualitatively, we expect thus that more lenses will be necessary to constrain the cross section parameters at the same level of precision if the timescale is longer than our assumed baseline, and viceversa.
+Future theoretical work constraining specifically the timescale fore collapse would be particularly helpful in case of a detection, or limits from observational data.